Float Pod Spa Treatment

 Should I shave?

-It is not recommended to shave in the hours before your float.
+It is not recommended to shave in the hours before this spa treatment.
 Freshly shaven skin will sting for the first 10 minutes or so of your float, making it difficult to relax.

 Can I keep my contacts in?